home-assistant-libs/netdisco/README.md

 # NetDisco

 NetDisco is a Python library to discover local devices and services.
 It uses mDNS and uPnP to scan the network and supports Python 2 and 3.
+It allows to scan on demand or offer a service that will scan the network in the background in a set interval.

 It is the library that powers the device discovery within [Home Assistant](https://home-assistant.io/).